 “Peace, love and positive thoughts - that pretty much sums up where my lyrics are coming from.
 I’ve taken my love of Neo-Soul, RnB and Hip Hop, my British Moroccan heritage, and my experience and perspective on life, mixed them it up and served up something fresh and unique.”

-Her new live project 'Creation' will offer a positive and uplifting take on existence - exploring the wonder of the creation we find ourselves living in and how we as a human race and on an individual level, create and impact the world we experience.
-The songs are relevant, accessible and unique and will be performed live with Oud player and Guitarist Stefanos Tsourelis, Cellist and Keyboard player Matt Constantine, Double and Electric bassist Jon Mapp, and Turntablist and Mpc drummer DJ Tigerstyle!
-The result is a fusion of music including Neo-Soul, Hiphop, Jazz, Classical, Arabic and Latin!
+Her most recent live project 'Creation' offered a positive and uplifting take on existence - exploring the wonder of the creation we find ourselves living in and how we as a human race and on an individual level, create and impact the world we experience.
+The songs are relevant, accessible and unique and were performed live with Oud player and Guitarist Stefanos Tsourelis, Cellist and Keyboard player Matt Constantine, Double and Electric bassist Jon Mapp, and Turntablist and Mpc drummer DJ Tigerstyle!
+The result was a fusion of music including Neo-Soul, Hiphop, Jazz, Classical, Arabic and Latin!

 But getting to the point where she could share her talent with you was not easy.
 For Noraay, the decision to sing brought with it some serious challenges.
 Raised in a traditional Moroccan household, the idea of Noraay pursuing a career in music couldn’t have been further from her parents’ minds.

 “In my culture women do not get up on stage and perform,” she explains.
 “Traditionally women would not be expected to expose themselves to a mixed audience in that way.”